 In allegations of sexual misconduct, complainants and respondents may each bring 2 individuals with them in any or all stages of the process.

 What should be done if I witnessed or heard about discriminatory behavior involving another person?

 Each dean, director, department head, manager, supervisor, faculty member, or other person with supervisory responsibility is required to help resolve matters regarding possible discrimination by contacting the Office of Institutional Equity and Equal Opportunity for assistance.
 Other members of the UK community who become aware of allegations of discrimination should encourage the aggrieved individual to report the alleged discrimination to the appropriate official above, or to the Office of Institutional Equity and Equal Opportunity.
 All members of the UK community are required to cooperate in the investigation of discrimination complaints.

 What should I do if I feel I have experienced some form of discrimination?

 Acts of discrimination or harassment inhibit members of the university community from productively fulfilling their charge at the University of Kentucky.
 If you feel that you have been harassed or discriminated against, contact the Office of Institutional Equity and Equal Opportunity at 257-8927 for information and assistance.

 How can I learn about the University's policy for handling matters of sex discrimination, sexual misconduct and other related conduct?

 For general information regarding our policy and procedures related to sex discrimination and sexual misconduct, see Policy and Procedures for Addressing and Resolving Allegations of Sexual Assault, Stalking, Dating Violence, and Domestic Violence.
-For specific questions and guidance contact the Title IX Coordinator, Patty Bender, Associate Vice President for Institutional Equity and Equal Opportunity at 13 Main Building, or by calling 859-257-8927, or by email.
+For specific questions and guidance contact the Executive Director and Title IX Coordinator, Martha Alexander in the Office of Institutional Equity and Equal Opportunity at 13 Main Building, or by calling 859-257-8927, or by email.